Dogs Talk…if we learn how to listen. Canine Body Language Coaching

 Whether you have a rescue with a complex history or a new puppy, let’s work together to see the world through their eyes.
 All breeds, mixes, ages, and sizes are welcome.

-I look forward to walking, talking and, most importantly, “listening” with you and your dog.
+I look forward to walking, learning, and, most importantly, “listening” with you and your dog.

 Helen Jones-Florio